rosano/kommit/os-app/open-guide/text.en.md

 *KOMReviewDetailFormAudioIsEnabledFieldLabelText* will automatically play any recorded audio for the card.

 *KOMReviewDetailFormFrontSpeechIsEnabledFieldLabelText* or *KOMReviewDetailFormRearSpeechIsEnabledFieldLabelText* will speak the text using any language available on your device.
-By default it uses the language of your computer, but you can set a [language code](https://www.w3schools.com/tags/ref_language_codes.asp) if your cards use multiple languages.
+By default it uses the current language, but you can set a [language code](https://www.w3schools.com/tags/ref_language_codes.asp) if your cards use multiple languages.
 If *KOMReviewDetailFormAudioIsEnabledFieldLabelText* is enabled and there is recorded audio for the same side, only the audio will play.

 By default, the cards will be presented both front-to-back and back-to-front, but *KOMReviewDetailFormIsForwardOnlyFieldLabelText* will disable the latter.